ab-inbev-ze-company/ze-code-challenges/frontend.md

         - Query:    http://bit.ly/2ugVEYE

-### Docs and Deploy:
+### Tech Requirements:

+- You need to create a repo on GitHub to host your code
+- You're not allowed to use any CSS Frameworks (Bootstrap, Bulma, PureCss etc.)
+- Avoid using scaffolds (Create React App etc.), we want to see how you make your project structure
+- You should use React and React Router
+- Tests will be a plus!
-I want to be able to run your project locally by using `npm start` and thats it :)
+- I want to be able to run your project locally by using `npm start`

 ## Modo de avaliação